DEVDEER/cosmos-sample/README.md

 The reason for this is that it is relatively expensive to perform aggregations on CosmosDB and therefore it might be a good idea to extract certain informations of Cosmos-Documents into another storage.

+## Content

+This repo contains 3 projects mainly:
+- Azure: Contains the scripts to build up a single resource group containing all resources needed.
+- Serverless: Contains a VS Code project containing the Azure Function
+- Ui.CreationConsole: Contains a .NET Core Console Application which can be used to add a bulk of documents to Cosmos DB

 ## Step-By-Step

 ### Prepare your Azure Subscription